pravali70/association_rule_mining_using_apriori_eclat/README.md

 🔹 Frequent Itemsets
 ---Milk & Butter are commonly purchased together.
 ---Bread & Butter show strong co-occurrence in transactions.
-🔹 Discovered Association Rules
+🔹 Discovered Association Rules                                                                                                                 ----Cookies → Milk
-   Cookies → Milk
    Customers who buy cookies are highly likely to purchase milk as well.

-   Bread & Butter → Milk
+---Bread & Butter → Milk
    Customers buying both bread and butter tend to complete their purchase with milk.

 📈 These insights can guide retailers in: